Many babies have tummy discomfort during their first year. But lactose intolerance is probably not the cause.

 Enfamil A+ Gentlease baby formula is:

 Shop Enfamil A+ Gentlease in our available formats, including powder or ready to feed liquid formulas.
-Also consider our Enfamil A+ Gentlease Ready to Feed formula, complete with new nipple-ready design.
+Also consider our Enfamil A+ Gentlease Ready to Feed formula, complete with a nipple-ready design.

 * Similar to all infant formulas.

 * Based on whey:casein ratio of typical, mature breast milk (15 days - 6 months after birth) prior to partial hydrolysis.**~1/5 of the lactose of a full-lactose, routine, milk-based formula.

 |Analysis||Per 100 mL - normal dilution||Per 100 g|